ivanov-gv/zpcg/README.md

 </details>

-See [CI/CD](.github/README.workflows.md) workflow guide and docs for more details.
+See [the CI / CD](.github/README.workflows.md) workflow guide and docs for more details.

 # Ways to improve